vmware-tanzu/cartographer-conventions/docs/design.md

 #### Webhook Helper Library

-A conventions author can provide a set of conventions to the conventions controller in various ways.
+An extentions author can provide a set of conventions to the conventions controller in various ways.
 One way to do this, is by creating a webhook which can be written in any programming language.
 See the [Open API Specification](/api/openapi-spec/conventions-server.yaml) that defines how to to create your own conventions server.
-Applied conventions defined in the conventions server implementation created by a conventions author need to be defined as pure functions.
+Applied conventions defined in the conventions server implementation created by a extensions author need to be defined as pure functions.

 _Go Spring Boot example_